Eaton Stannard: Friendship with Jonathan Swift

 Stannard enjoyed the friendship of Jonathan Swift, who held him in high regard.
 He was one of the executors of Swift's will.
 In 1734, Swift, who by his own admission took little interest in politics in general, wrote to Stannard asking him to canvass for a Mr Gorges, who was standing for Parliament, simply because Gorges was a brother of Swift's beloved friend Lucy, Lady Howth "whose commands I dare not disobey".
 Swift's last known letter, dated 8 June 1741, was to Stannard, asking him to use his influence with his colleagues to advance the career of his young cousin William Swift, who had just started in practice at the Bar.

 Serjeant-at-law

 Stannard had been a popular Recorder of Dublin, but the decision to appoint him prime serjeant in 1754 in place of Anthony Malone proved highly unpopular.
 Malone, who had been dismissed for querying the Crown's right to appropriate revenue, was regarded by the government as effectively a member of the opposition, but he was held in high regard by the public, and despite Stannard's long experience of law and politics he was not Malone's equal as a lawyer.
-Even so, this hardly seems to explain the fury against Stannard, who was burnt in effigy.
+Even so, this hardly explains the level of popular fury against Stannard, who was burnt in effigy.
 In any event the controversy was short-lived: Stannard, who was approaching seventy, fell ill in the spring of 1755 and died at his house at St Stephen's Green, Dublin.